mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 considered a type of "carbon flux".

 EML 2.2 will have the capacity to add semantic statements, as annotations to datasets.
-Here, we describe those features briefly and give examples of two common annotations.
+Here, we describe those features briefly and give examples of two common annotations - at the dataset-level and attribute-level.
-It is important to keep in mind that **Semantic statements are not simply a set of loosely structured keywords; they must be logically consistent**.
-Inconsistent annotations could have dreadful consequences.
 The EML development committee is creating a Semantic Primer, that will be released along with other EML 2.2 documentataion.